 In the situation where Aurizon Network's actual maintenance expenditure is inconsistent with any pre-approved maintenance strategy and budget, we will form a view on the prudency and efficiency of any material differences.
-Aurizon Network has also requested revisions to allow all stakeholders, not just members of the Rail Industry Group, to make submissions to us on the extent to which Aurizon Network's actual maintenance expenditure is inconsistent with the approved maintenance strategy and budget.26 This will provide supply chain participants with the ability to participate in the consultation process if this situation occurs.
+Aurizon Network has also requested revisions to allow all stakeholders, not just members of the Rail Industry Group, to make submissions to us on the extent to which Aurizon Network's actual maintenance expenditure is inconsistent with the approved maintenance strategy and budget.28 This will provide supply chain participants with the ability to participate in the consultation process if this situation occurs.

 In light of the above, we do not consider that supply chain participants, such as Pacific National and the Gladstone Ports Corporation, will be worse off compared to existing arrangements.
+Therefore, we consider the proposals in relation to maintenance matters as contained in the Revised UT5 DAAU would be appropriate to approve.

-22 This is subject to the terms of the undertaking and Aurizon Network not breaching its access agreement of safety standards.
+24 This is subject to the terms of the undertaking and Aurizon Network not breaching its access agreement of safety standards.

-23 When viewed holistically and subject to the approved maintenance strategy and budget applicable at the time.
+25 When viewed holistically and subject to the approved maintenance strategy and budget applicable at the time.

-24 Aurizon Network, Response to QCA RFI question 21, 23 July 2019, pp. 6-7.
+26 Aurizon Network, Response to QCA RFI question 21, 23 July 2019, pp. 6-7.

-25 While Aurizon Network is proposing to include railway operators and access seekers in the Rail Industry Group, it is not proposing to assign these parties voting rights.
+27 While Aurizon Network is proposing to include railway operators and access seekers in the Rail Industry Group, it is not proposing to assign these parties voting rights.
 Voting rights will be assigned to end users, based on the access rights held by each end user (see section 5.3).
 Response to QCA RFI question 21, 23 July 2019, pp. 6-7.

-26 Aurizon Network, Response to QCA RFI question 47, 23 July 2019, p.
+28 Aurizon Network, Response to QCA RFI question 47, 23 July 2019, p.
 15.